ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objectives:

-labels format it self may affect the model performance.
+to figure out if labels format it self may affect the model performance.
+Because some models only accept data in one kind of format.

 **question**: how to determine numbers of hidden layers in LSTM RNN.